tkaixinn/tp/docs/UserGuide.md

 * A tag with the person's country calling code is automatically added if it is included in the phone number.
 * The channel field **cannot be left blank**.
 You must specify one of the allowed channels: PHONE, EMAIL, SMS, WHATSAPP, or TELEGRAM.
 If the channel field is omitted, the app will display an error and refuse to add the contact.
-* The offset refers to offset from GMT and must be specified in HH:MM.
+* The offset refers to offset from GMT and must be specified in +/-HH:MM.
 You may refer to the help window (with `help`) for a reference table of offset values.
 * The country field can be left blank but must be included in the command, i.e. `country:` (with no country following the prefix) is a valid input.
 * The note field can be left blank or omitted from the command entirely.
 * A person can have any number of tags (including 0).
 Each tag must be added with `tag:`.